 She was taken to a Krabi hospital after the accident, but died soon after.

 Thai officials say no charges have been pressed, and neither are they likely to be, as this was nothing more than a tragic accident.
 The elephant is reported to be unharmed.

-In the ten years we’ve lived in Thailand, we’ve ridden elephants more than a dozen times and never once had a problem.
-In fact, I highly recommend doing so.
+In the ten years we have lived in Thailand, we have ridden elephants more than a dozen times and never once had a problem.